azaharacc/metaverse-auto-switcher/README.md

 # 🛸 Metaverse Auto-Switcher

-This project is a Python script that randomly connects to different metaverses on the Spatial.io platform.
+A Python script that randomly connects to different metaverses on the Spatial.io platform.

 The script automatically switches to another metaverse when it detects more than one user in the current space.